i2p/i2p.www/i2p2www/spec/ssu2.rst

 The Data messages should contain the following blocks.
 Order is not specified except that Padding must be last:

-- Path Validation or Path Response block.
+- Path Challenge or Path Response block.
-  Path Validation contains opaque data, recommended 8 bytes minimum.
+  Path Challenge contains opaque data, recommended 8 bytes minimum.
-  Path Response contains the data from the Path Validation.
+  Path Response contains the data from the Path Challenge.
 - Address block containing the recipient's apparent IP
 - DateTime block
 - ACK block